Peter Shane Browne-Clayton1

 F, #31502, b.
 19 August 1953

-Jeanne Madeline Browne-Clayton was born on 19 August 1953.1 She is the daughter of Robert Denis Browne-Clayton and Patricia Evelyn Leila Acland.1
+Jeanne Madeline Browne-Clayton was born on 19 August 1953.1 She is the daughter of Robert Denis Browne-Clayton and Patricia Evelyn M. Leila Acland.1

-Jeanne Madeline Browne-Clayton was educated at University of British Columbia, Vancouver, British Columbia, Canada.1 She graduated from British Columbia University with the degree of Bachelor of Science (B.Sc.).1 She lived in 1999 at 104 West 11th Avenue, Vancouver, British Columbia, Canada.1
+She graduated from University of British Columbia, Vancouver, British Columbia, CanadaG, with a Bachelor of Science (B.Sc.)1 She lived in 1999 at 104 West 11th Avenue, Vancouver, British Columbia, CanadaG.1

 Citations